wernerfred/docker-mailserver/docs/content/contributing/coding-style.md

 ### Variables & Braces

+!!! attention

     Variables are always uppercase.
 We always use braces.

 If you forgot this and want to change it later, you can use [this link][regex].
 The used regex is `\$([^{("\\'\/])([a-zA-Z0-9_]*)([^}\/ \t'"\n.\]:(=\\-]*)`, where you should in practice be able to replace all variable occurrences without braces with occurrences with braces.